farirpgs/fari-games/public/documents/fari-games/charge-rpg.md

 ## Assist

 When you `assist`, you help another player who's making an action roll.
 Describe what your character does to help.
+When doing this, you also expose yourself to possible danger.

-> **Consume `1 momentum`**, and give them an additional `+1d6` for their roll.
+> **Consume `1 momentum`, and give them an additional `+1d6` for their roll.**
 >
 > ---
 >
 > _I can't reach it, can you give me a boost?_

-Be warned that, by doing this, you are also exposing yourself to possible consequences that this roll might end up creating.

 ## Protect